fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 * GPU support
 ### Software
 * OpenVINO™ toolkit supported Linux operating system.
 This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 4.14.20 following the OpenVINO™ toolkit installation instructions.
 * The latest OpenVINO™ toolkit with FPGA support installed and verified.
-This tutorial was written using version 2018 R3.0.
+This tutorial was written using version 2018 R3.
 * At least one utility for downloading from the GitHub repository: Subversion (svn), Git (git), or both By now you should have completed the Linux installation guide for the OpenVINO™ toolkit with FPGA support (link), however before continuing, please ensure:
 That after installing the OpenVINO™ toolkit with FPGA support you have run the supplied demo samples
 * If you have and intend to use an FPGA: You have installed and tested the Quartus® Programmer (link?) and able to program bitstreams
 * If you have and intend to use a GPU: You have installed and tested the GPU drivers
-* If you have and intend to use a USB camera: You have connected and tested the USB camera
 * If you have and intend to use a Myriad: You have connected and tested the USB Intel® Movidius™ Neural Compute Stick
 * That your development platform is connected to a network and has Internet access.
 To download all the files for this tutorial, you will need to access GitHub on the Internet.